 RPA examples in Administration Processes

-In most cases, RPA allows for easy processing of data, including retrieving and then filling out the appropriate forms.
+In most cases, RPA allows for easy data processing, including retrieving and then filling out the appropriate forms.
 Some of the examples of the use of RPA in the documentation include:

-25. Invoice Processing: RPA can be used to automate paper invoices using OCR, extract data, and automatically send it to the appropriate stakeholders.
+25. Invoice Processing: RPA can automate paper invoices using OCR, extract data, and automatically send it to the appropriate stakeholders.

 26. Data Entry: RPA is perhaps the most common use case for robotic process automation.
 It allows companies to quickly enter data into Excel or CRM and reduce processing time.